minima-js/minimajs/packages/docs/docs/guide/module.md

   - interceptor
 ---

-## Defining Modules

-In Minima, everything is a module, and a module is essentially an asynchronous function.
+In Minimajs, everything is a module, and a module is essentially an asynchronous function.

 ### Creating a Module